yext/rules_closure/README.md

   sources and data.

-- [closure_js_library]: `srcs` will be the generated JS output files, `data` will contain the transitive data, and `deps` will contain necessary libraries.
+- [closure_js_library]: `srcs` will be the generated JS output files, `data` will contain the transitive data, `language` will be `ECMASCRIPT5_STRICT`, and `deps` will contain necessary libraries.

 ### Arguments